An energy-landscape-based crossover temperature in glass-forming liquids: Discussion

 In this short paper we aimed at putting forward a robust, broadly applicable and physically transparent definition of a crossover temperature $\Tx$ in supercooled liquids, which appears to be relevant to the thermal-annealing-induced variations of glasses' elastic moduli.
 The proposed crossover temperature $\Tx$ represents the temperature at which the relative fluctuations of the particle-wise total squared displacements $\delta r^2$, measured between equilibrium states and their underlying inherent states, is maximal.
 This maximum indicates that the descent process from equilibrium states to $T\!=\!0$ inherent states becomes inhomogeneous, possibly suggesting that the supercooled liquid's structure is maximally inhomogeneous too, at $\Tx$.
 Following the spatio-mechanical patterns that emerge during the tumbling of a system down its energy landscape might reveal the origin and essence of the observed inhomogeneities in $\delta r^2$.
 This interesting issue will be addressed in future work.

 Apart from demonstrating the potential usefulness of the proposed crossover temperature $\Tx$, our study also reveals an interesting behavior of the means $\langle \delta r^2\rangle$, as a function of $T$ (Fig.~\ref{fig:peak}b).
-In particular, we show that $\Tx$ is situated in the middle of a crossover regime that separates a high-temperature regime in which $\langle \delta r^2\rangle\!\sim\!T^{0.5}$, and a low-temperature regime in which $\langle \delta r^2\rangle\!\sim\!T^{1.3}$.
-These observations pose interesting questions regarding the nature of glass formation and its many different faces.
+In particular, we show that $\Tx$ is situated in the middle of a crossover regime that separates a high-temperature regime in which $\langle \delta r^2\rangle$ scales approximately as $T^{0.5}$, and a low-temperature regime in which $\langle \delta r^2\rangle$ scales approximately as $T^{1.3}$.
+While we do not attribute any particular importance to the precise values of these scaling exponents, our observations nevertheless pose interesting questions regarding the nature of glass formation and its many different faces.
 They also suggest a possible universality in the behavior of liquids in the deep-supercooling regime $T\!\lesssim\!0.7\Tx$, which is accessible numerically via the Swap Monte Carlo algorithm~\cite{LB_swap_prx}.
 We note that while $\langle \delta r^2\rangle$ appears to feature 3 distinct regimes (as seen in Fig.~\ref{fig:peak}b), the ratio of $G/K$ as seen in Fig.~\ref{fig:G_over_K} does not show any clear signature of entering the deep-supercooling regime at $T_p\!\le\!0.7\Tx$.